Peter Pevensie: In The Last Battle

 Peter has a minor role in the story.
 He was the only one to address Tirian, the king of Narnia at the time, in Tirian's vision of the Seven Friends of Narnia.

 After attending a dinner with the other Friends, Peter and Edmund went to London to retrieve the magic rings that Professor Digory Kirke buried in the Ketterleys' yard, hoping to use them to get Eustace and Jill to Narnia.
 Both were waiting for Lucy, Eustace, Jill, Digory, and Polly at the station platform when the train crashed and killed them all, temporarily transporting Jill and Eustace to Narnia until the end of the world, upon which they make their way to the real Narnia, or heaven, and are reunited with Peter, Edmund, Lucy, Digory, and Polly.

 Peter is described by Tirian as having the face of a king and a warrior.
 After Tirian passed through the stable door and saw Tash for the first time, Peter calmly ordered the demon to leave with his prey.
 After passing judgement on all the inhabitants of Narnia, Aslan orders Peter to shut the door, ending the world.
 Peter is one of many others allowed to stay in Aslan's Country including the parents of Peter, Edmund, Susan and Lucy.

 Christian elements

 Lewis, himself an expert on allegory, did not consider The Chronicles of Narnia allegory.
 He saw them as "suppositional" answering the question, "What might Christ become like, if there really were a world like Narnia and He chose to be incarnate and die and rise again in that world as He actually has done in ours?
 This is not allegory at all."
-(Martindale & Root 1990) While not allegorical, Narnia does present significant parallels with elements from Christianity.
+While not allegorical, Narnia does present significant parallels with elements from Christianity.